-On a concealed window thieves may have time to break glass and try and unscrew locking devices from the inside.
+On a concealed window thieves may have time to break glass and try to unscrew locking devices from the inside.
 Cunning plugs conceal and protect the fixing screws of a Snap Lock, foiling the would-be-burglar.

 If you’re looking to replace your window – read our Buying Guide for windows, that will give you some helpful hints and tips that you should look out for.

 1. Window locks with keys should be fitted to all downstairs windows